Downtown Line: Station facilities

+All DTL stations are wheelchair-accessible.
+A tactile system, consisting of tiles with rounded or elongated raised studs, guides visually impaired commuters through the station, with dedicated routes that connect the station entrances to the platforms or between the lines.
+Wide fare gates allow easier access for wheelchair users into the station.
 Platform screen doors (PSDs) along the line were installed by Westinghouse Signal (Invensys Rail Group), supplied by Faiveley.
 The PSDs provide safety for passengers, offering protection from arriving and departing trains.